nstpasswd — Manage passwords on a NST distribution.

 NST system.
 This script can be used to change the administrative

-password for the following: user root, httpd, BackupPC, webmin,
+password for the following: user root, nagiosadmin, NST WUI access,

-of the clear text passwords with a randomly chosen value.
+randomly update all of the clear text passwords with a randomly

 Here is a example of using nstpasswd: